No set of testicles is exactly the same size as another.

 Testicles aren’t considered small unless they’re under 3.5 centimeters (about 1.4 inches).

-Even if you do have small testicles, it makes little difference in fertility.
-And more importantly, there’s no medically proven method to increase your testicle size.
+Even if you do have smaller testicles, it makes little difference in fertility.
+More importantly, there’s no medically proven method to increase your testicle size.

 Testicles do expand temporarily during sex, when blood is flowing to your genitals.
-But once you’ve climaxed, they return to normal size.
+Once you’ve climaxed, they return to normal size.

 Many supposedly successful methods for increasing the size of your testicles are only hearsay.
 They can cause much more harm than good.
 So let’s look at some misguided methods to avoid and what to do instead if you’re concerned about fertility.